England spinner Adil Rashid signs new white-ball contract at Yorkshire

 By PA Media

-Adil Rashid has signed a white-ball contract with Yorkshire for 2020 season.
+Adil Rashid has signed a white-ball contract with Yorkshire for the 2020 county season.

 The England spinner, 32, has returned to playing only in limited-overs formats, citing his ongoing shoulder injury and the need to manage his workload ahead of October's T20 World Cup.